mmmsoup/parkstats/README.md

 ## Installation
 currently manually is the only method... but not for long (hopefully!)
 ### Manual
+1. make sure you have the build dependencies installed: `git`, `jq`, `make`, `unzip`, `web-ext` (through `npm`), and `wget`
-1. clone and enter the repository: `git clone https://github.com/mmmsoup/parkstats && cd parkstats`
+2. clone and enter the repository: `git clone https://github.com/mmmsoup/parkstats && cd parkstats`
-2. build the extension for your browser of choice: `make firefox` (for Firefox and its derivatives) or `make chromium` (for Chromium-based browsers).
+3. build the extension for your browser of choice: `make firefox` (for Firefox and its derivatives) or `make chromium` (for Chromium-based browsers).
-3. load the extension (this differs between Firefox and Chromium):
+4. load the extension (this differs between Firefox and Chromium):
     - for Firefox, go to `about:debugging#/runtime/this-firefox`, click 'Load Temporary Add-on...', and then select either `manifest.json` (easier for development) or the generated `parkstats/build/parkstats-*.*-firefox.zip`
     - for Chromium, go to `chrome://extensions`, click 'Load unpacked' (you may first have to enable developer mode in the top right), and then select the `parkstats` directory
-4. rejoice! you now have everything you could ever want in life
+5. rejoice! you now have everything you could ever want in life

 ## Translations
 I have made a vain attempt to internationalise this so that it fits in with the various non-English parkrun websites but if you can offer any improvements over the current translations (or can help with the Japanese translation as I have no idea where to even start with that) please submit a pull request!